How to Drink Less Alcohol: Three Strategies That Work

 You've decided to drink less.
 Good.
 But how?

-The options aren't as simple as 'drink' or 'don't drink'.
+If you're figuring out how to drink less alcohol, the options aren't as simple as 'drink' or 'don't drink'.
 You could go fully alcohol-free.
 You could keep drinking but less often, using AF drinks to fill the gaps.
 You could switch everything to lower-strength options.
 Or some combination of all three.

 Option 1: Go Fully Alcohol-Free